SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Name

-In Opentelemetry Collector it can be added after slash `/` to the receiver name.
+Define the name after the slash `/` in the receiver name.

-For `Name` `my example name` it will look like in following snippet:
+For example, the following snippet configures the name as `my example name`:

 ```yaml
 receivers: